|Site Map | Bulletin Home | Temple University|

 Return to menu

 The Fox School of Business and Management offers a stimulating Honors Program for students who demonstrate exceptional ability and achievement in their studies.
-High school students with SAT scores of at least 1300 (Math/Critical Reading) and rank in the top 15% of their class, and college students with at least a 3.6 grade point average are encouraged to apply.
+High school students with SAT scores of at least 1300 (Math and Critical Reading/Writing average) and rank in the top 10% of their class, and college students with at least a 3.6 grade point average are encouraged to apply.
 The program consists of a Lower-Division component and an Upper-Division component.
 Students earn an Honors Certificate upon completion of each.
 Students who enter Temple University as freshmen are part of the University Honors Program.
 For more information on this program, please visit the web site at www.fox.temple.edu/honors.

-Students admitted to the Honors Program may apply to join the Research Scholars program.
+Students admitted to the Honors Program may apply to join the Research Scholars program prior to the start of their junior year.
 Research Scholars work with faculty mentors on research projects in their chosen field.
 The research culminates in a senior thesis that students present during the spring of their senior year.
-Special scholarships are available for Research Scholars.
+Special scholarships are available for the two-year Research Scholars program.

-Students who enter the FSBM Honors Program are expected to join the Business Honors Student Association as well as the student organization in their major.
-For more information about the FSBM Honors Program and the Research Scholars Program, please contact Dr. Lynne Andersson, Faculty Director, FSBM Honors Program, 106E Speakman Hall, 215-204-5088, or Charles Allen, Administrative Director, FSBM Honors Program, 106F Speakman Hall, 215-204-8122, or visit the web site at www.fox.temple.edu/honors.
+Students who enter the Fox Honors Program are expected to join the Business Honors Student Association as well as the student organization in their major.
+For more information about the Fox Honors Program and the Research Scholars Program, please contact Dr. Jonathan Scott, Academic Director, Fox Honors Program, Alter Hall LL30, or Charles Allen, Administrative Director, at 215-204-4101 or visit the web site at www.fox.temple.edu/honors.

 Return to menu